Establishing Northland Waters

 In December 2025, a highly qualified team of five was appointed to provide independent assurance and professional advice to elected members and implementation teams for the establishment of the council-controlled organisation (CCO).

-The Establishment Advisory Group serves an interim advisory until the CCO becomes incorporated, after which it will become the first board of Northland Waters.
+The Establishment Advisory Group served an interim advisory until the CCO became incorporated, after which it became the first Board of Northland Waters.

 Together, the members bring a wealth of experience in leadership, governance, water infrastructure, law and finance, along with comprehensive knowledge of local government.